symfony-cmf/tree-browser-bundle/README.md

 * config.ajax.move_url: Url to the controller that handles the move operation
 * config.doctypes: array to manage creating new nodes
-* config.routecollection: array indexed with the className attribute of nodes that maps to route prefix that get appended .routes.edit and .routes.delete
+* config.routecollection: array indexed with the className attribute of nodes plus .routes.edit and .routes.delete that maps to routes for the edit and remove operations.

 ## Samples